Frequently Asked Questions

 Mutual aid is a way for a community to collectively care for those most marginalized and vulnerable to harm.
 It’s an anti-capitalist response to artificial scarcity created by the state/government(s.)
 Mutual aid involves the voluntary exchange of resources and knowledge, without access barriers like means testing.
 Mutual aid groups are not charities.
 Instead, there’s an anarchist emphasis on avoiding hierarchies that create a divide between those asking for help and those helping.
 By creating a mutual aid network we are building a more sustainable way for our entire community to care for those in it.

 We are 100% funded by no-strings-attached donations!
-100% of our PayPal and GoFundMe money is redistributed to diabetics in need or used to pay for their supplies.
-We don't have any partnerships with corporations.
+100% of our general fund is redistributed to diabetics in need or used to pay for their supplies.
+We don’t have any partnerships with corporations.
 We will never take money from pharmaceutical, biotechnology, or health insurance companies.
-With the exception of SkinGrip and Diabetics Doing Things, companies which have donated generously to MAD on a number of occasions, most of our funding comes from individuals' small donations.
+With the exception of SkinGrip and Diabetics Doing Things, companies which have donated generously to MAD on a number of occasions, most of our funding comes from individuals’ small donations.

 You can support our cause here